Summer Reading

 - Vucub-Kame

-Is Casiopea an epic hero?
+- Is Casiopea an epic hero?
+Why or why not?

-Characteristics of Epic Heroes
+Characteristics of Epic Heroes:

-Most epic heroes will have an above average station in life.
-They will be kings, princes, or nobles of some sort.
-Commoners usually do no become epic heroes.
+Trait 1: A Noble Birth - Most epic heroes will have an above average station in life.
+They will be kings, princes, o nobles of some sort.
+Commoners usually do not become epic heroes.

+Trait 2: Capable of deeds of great strength and courage.
 Basically, this means the hero has the potential for great deeds.

-Simply put, you cannot be an epic hero if you stay in your village your whole life.
+Trait 4: Travels over a Vast Setting- Simply put, you cannot be an epic hero if you stay in your village your whole life.
 The more countries or areas traveled to, the better.
 The farther away from your own country, the better.

-Before a hero can be celebrated by countries the world over, he must first be recognized in his home country as a great and heroic person.
+Trait 5: National Heroism- Before a hero can be celebrated by countries the world over, he must first be recognized in his home country as a great and heroic person.

-Even as the rest of the world recognizes the great deeds of the hero, he is never a braggart or even willing to take applause.
+Trait: Humility- Even as the rest of the world recognizes the great deeds of the hero, he is never a braggart or even willing to take applause.

-Most epic heroes either receive aid from a god or goddess or battle some superhuman enemy.
+Trait 7: Faces Supernatural Foes and/or Receive Supernatural Help- Most epic heroes either receive aid from a god or goddess or battle some superhuman enemy.

 English IV

-English IV 2024-2025 Summer Reading
+English IV 2025 Summer Reading

 Your TWO-part summer assignment is as follows: